chethankumar-1/2048-tkinter-game/README.md

    - Move Left
    - Move Right
 5. Tips:
-   - eep your highest tile in one corner.
+   - Keep your highest tile in one corner.
    - Avoid unnecessary moves that shuffle the board.
    - Plan merges strategically to prevent blocking yourself.